Qiskit/ibm-quantum-schemas/README.md

 This repository contains the Pydantic models that describe the inputs and outputs of IBM Quantum primitives and programs.

-## Models

-The models live in the `models/` directory in this repository.

 ## Note

 The purpose of this repository has changed.
 Prior to October 2025, the